Marshall T. Meyer papers, 1902-2010 and undated, bulk 1984-1993

 Scope and content:

-The papers of Marshall T. Meyer span the years 1919-2004.
-The collection contains personal and professional correspondence from throughout Meyer's career as a religious leader and human rights activist; his published and unpublished writings and speeches; printed material collected by Meyer; Meyer's working and research files organized by geography, organizations, people, and subject; personal files, including appointment books, biographical material, papers from Meyer's school days, photographs, memorabilia, and material documenting his numerous engagements; audio tapes and cassettes of Meyer's services, interviews, lectures, and other events; and Betacam and VHS videocassette recordings of interviews and other public appearances by Meyer.
+The papers of Marshall T. Meyer span 1902-2010, with the majority 1984-1993, and relate to his work as a religious leader, scholar, and human rights activist.
+The collection contains personal and professional correspondence; his published and unpublished writings and speeches; printed material collected by Meyer; Meyer's working and research files organized by geography, organizations, people, and subject; personal files, including appointment books, biographical material, papers from Meyer's school days including Dartmouth College and the Jewish Theological Seminary of America, photographs, memorabilia, and material documenting his numerous engagements; audiovisual materials and electronic records of Meyer's services, interviews, lectures, appearances, and other events; and other assorted materials.

 The Correspondence Series contains letters in English and Spanish written and received by Meyer (additional correspondence is also contained in Meyer's research files and electronic files).
 Significant correspondents include Louis Finkelstein, Abraham Joshua Heschel, and Shalom Spiegel.

 The Printed Material Series includes newspapers, clippings, monographs, and serials that Meyer collected over the years.
 Subjects cover similar territory as the research files.
-Unlike the Research Files, this material is generally not annotated and was less organized.
+Unlike the Research Files, this material is generally not annotated and is less organized.

 The Teaching Material Series contains material from classes taught by Meyer.